DHTMLX/docs-todolist/docs/guides/inline_editing.md

 list.openInlineEditor({ id: "1.1.1" });
 ~~~

-To close the editor after finishing the editing of the item and save the made changes, pass the ID of the item to the [closeInlineEditor()](../../api/methods/closeinlineeditor_method/) method:
+To close the editor after finishing the editing of the item and save the changes made, pass the ID of the item to the [closeInlineEditor()](../../api/methods/closeinlineeditor_method/) method:

 ~~~js
 list.closeInlineEditor({